Precisely Women in Technology: Meet Laura Pulgarin

 I have always loved math (even as a little girl), and wanted to do something practical rather than theoretical, so I went into engineering and then into statistics.

 Who has been your greatest professional mentor?
-What’s one thing have you learned from them?
+What’s one thing you have learned from them?

 My parents have always been very supporting of whatever I chose to do.